 Before Melissa Combs traveled to bring her son Levi home, endless questions of concern raced through her mind: “Does he have other developmental delays?
 Is that just because of his condition?
 What if he’s completely blind?
 What if he loses the rest of his sight before we get there?”

-When Melissa learned that Levi had congenital glaucoma, a progressive condition in which fluid buildup in the eye causes permanent vision impairment, she knew that each passing day and week that he was still in orphanage care in China posed a greater threat to his eyesight.
+When Melissa learned that Levi had congenital glaucoma, a progressive condition in which fluid buildup in the eye causes permanent vision impairment, she knew that each passing day that he was still in orphanage care in China posed a greater threat to his eyesight.

 In July 2016, when Melissa and her oldest daughter, Alicia, traveled to China to bring Levi home, these feelings of concern remained.